 If you’re like many Californians, you’ve seen – and maybe even worked in – poor working conditions.
+Poor working conditions can include things like:

 But do poor working conditions equal a lawsuit?